|Biography ~ Long Version

 Celso Antunes; a New Year’s Eve gala at the Essen Philharmonie with Cappella Coloniensis under Bruno Weil; performances as Madame Silberklang in

-Mozart’s Impresario with Concerto Köln; Vivaldi’s Gloria and Dixit dominus with NDR Hannover under Robert King; and the Waldvogel in Oper Frankfurt’s new
+Mozart’s Impresario with Concerto Köln and Harald Schmidt; Vivaldi’s Gloria and Dixit dominus with NDR Hannover under Robert King; and the Waldvogel in

-Marchi, conductor; Christoph von Bernuth, director); Adele in a new production of Engagements for 2010/2011 included Pergolesi’s Die Fledermaus La serva
+(Alessandro De Marchi, conductor; Christoph von Bernuth, director); Adele in a new production of Die Fledermaus at the Staatsoper Stuttgart (Manfred Honeck,

-staged production of Haydn’s Die Jahreszeiten with O.T.
+a staged production of Haydn’s Die Jahreszeiten with O.T.
 Theater Rotterdam (Christopher Moulds, conductor; Mirjam Koen and Gerrit Timmers, directors).
-She

-also appeared in John Adams’ El niño in Stuttgart and Basel under Dennis Russell Davies; a tour of Handel’s Messiah and Bach’s Weihnachtsoratorium under
+She also appeared in John Adams’ El niño in Stuttgart and Basel under Dennis Russell Davies; a tour of Handel’s Messiah and Bach’s Weihnachtsoratorium

-Rilling; Messiah with the Dallas Symphony also under Rilling; and Vivaldi with the Danish National Chamber Orchestra under Ottavio Dantone.
-At the Oregon
+under Rilling; Messiah with the Dallas Symphony also under Rilling; and Vivaldi with the Danish National Chamber Orchestra under Ottavio Dantone.
+At the

-Bach Festival 2011, among other concerts, the soprano sang Belinda in Dido and Aeneas on tour with Monica Huggett and the Portland Baroque Orchestra,
+Oregon Bach Festival 2011, among other concerts, the soprano sang Belinda in Dido and Aeneas on tour with Monica Huggett and the Portland Baroque

-In 2009/2010, she made her debut with the Oregon Bach Festival in Haydn’s Creation under Helmuth Rilling’s direction and performed in many of the
+In 2009/2010, Robin made her debut with the Oregon Bach Festival in Haydn’s Creation under Helmuth Rilling’s direction and performed in many of the

 Festival's concerts including the world premiere of Sven-David Sandström’s Messiah.
 Other performances for the season included a German “Double